The author friend

 Twelve out of 21 writers this year are women.
 Five out of six interior art pieces were worked by women.
 Oh, sure, you'll still find gut-curdling epics and brutal, try-hard tales of dedication on grades I can't begin to imagine projecting.
 Overall, the book is more meditative, more introspective, and more focused on community.

-Stories from the Drylands II is collection of true stories about the rock told by climbers of diverse backgrounds, all who've made a home in Southern Arizona.
+Stories from the Drylands II is a collection of true stories about the rock told by climbers of diverse backgrounds, all who've made a home in Southern Arizona.
 I'm honored to showcase their fine and thought-provoking work in this anthology.

 I estimated my personal volunteer hours on this project today.